AndreaSainz/FinalProject/README.md

 - **Logging & Callbacks**
   The `configure_logger` function and `EarlyStopping` class were developed with guidance from ChatGPT for clarity and maintainability.

+- **DeepFBP Class Construction**
+  ChatGPT was instrumental in turning my custom filtered backprojection and backprojector scripts into a modular and learnable PyTorch class (`DeepFBP`).
+It suggested proper `nn.Module` subclassing, tensor-safe differentiable layers, and forward-pass logic integration.

 - **Code Refactoring & Optimization**
   Provided suggestions for making code more modular, scalable, and readable without sacrificing performance.

+- **Sphinx Documentation**
+  Assisted with automating `sphinx-apidoc` integration and helped generate full example docstrings for the `DeepFBP` and `DBP` classes.

+- **Example Completion**
+  Helped complete Jupyter notebook examples and training scripts by inspecting partial code.

 - **README Generation**
   This very README was drafted and refined with help from ChatGPT.